thehui87/Learning-Godot/compiling_intro.md

 scons platform=<platform> target=debug/release_debug/release
 ```

-This flag appends ".debug" suffix (for debug), or ".tools" (for debug with tools enable).
+This flag appends ".debug" suffix (for debug), or ".tools" (for debug with tools enables).
 When optimization is enabled (release) it appends the ".opt" suffix.

 ### Bits